arnold on Feb 05, 2019

 The last thing I did was add Arnie’s Lawn Care a few more times on the website.
 Yoast reminded me that I did not have the keyword in my homepage text.
 Once I did this I got the Green Circle seal of approval from YOAST.

-**Take a screenshot that looks like this ^^^ to turn in.
+***Take a screenshot that looks similar to this ^^^ to turn in.
 (Do not worry too much about green and orange.
-If it is red there is a problem but green or orange is good for Yoast).
+If it is red there is a problem but green or orange is good enough for this assignment) If you write too much or too little that can be a problem so make sure you write enough to hit the sweet-spot.***

 The Google guide gives all the best practices for the meta tags so please be sure to review those.